Leandro Leviste

-Leandro Antonio Legarda Leviste (born March 18, 1993) is a Filipino businessman and politician who has served as the representative for Batangas's 1st congressional district since 2025.
+Leandro Antonio Legarda Leviste (born March 18, 1993) is a Filipino businessman and politician, currently serving as the representative of Batangas's 1st congressional district since 2025.
 He is the son of former Batangas Governor Antonio Leviste and Senator Loren Legarda.
-He has also been recognized as the youngest self-made billionaire in the Philippines.

-Leviste founded Solar Philippines in 2013 and listed its subsidiary, SP New Energy Corporation (SPNEC), in 2021, becoming the youngest-ever chairman of a company on the Philippine Stock Exchange.
-He sold a controlling stake in SPNEC to Manila Electric (Meralco) for in 2023.
-After selling control of SPNEC, Leviste was elected Congressman of the 1st District of Batangas in 2025 with 268,764 votes, the most votes in any congressional race in the history of Batangas.
+He is the founder of Solar Philippines and was claimed to be a "self-made billionaire"; although his wealth has been attributed to plunder, graft, and unexplained surge in wealth where he was initially reported to have a capital of only 1 million pesos, which suddenly became 1 billion pesos in a few days.
+His career has been marked by significant regulatory failures and legal scrutiny, where his wealth has mostly originated from the lobbying efforts and conflict-of-interests of his mother, Loren Legarda, who was Senate committee chair on finance when the solar franchise was granted to Leviste.
+In early 2026, the Department of Energy imposed a final ₱24-billion penalty against his firm for non-compliance across 28 "ghost contracts" which renewable energy projects that failed to reach even the ground-breaking stage.

+He and his mother flew and escaped outside the country in August 2026, amid plunder and graft investigations.

-Early life
+Early life and education

-Leviste and his mother, Loren Legarda, during the election campaign period in 2010, wherein the latter ran for Vice President.

-Leviste was born on March 18, 1993, to former Batangas Governor Antonio Leviste and broadcaster Loren Legarda, who would later serve as Philippine Senator.
-In 2003, Leviste was featured as a gifted child in a Wyeth's Promil milk TV commercial.
+Leviste was born on March 18, 1993, to former Batangas Governor Antonio Leviste and broadcaster Loren Legarda, who would later serve as a Philippine senator.

-Leviste first became interested in building a solar power business in the Philippines in 2013.
+Leviste became interested in building a solar power business in the Philippines in 2013.
 He was interning at Meralco during a summer break from Yale University, where he was studying political science.
-Leviste was intrigued by Elon Musk’s companies Tesla, Inc. and SolarCity, which led him to feel there was an opportunity at home to supply solar power more cheaply than what Filipinos were paying for electricity generated from fossil fuels.
+Leviste was inspired by Elon Musk’s companies, Tesla, Inc. and SolarCity, which led him to feel there was a business opportunity at home to supply solar power more cheaply than what Filipinos were paying for electricity generated from fossil fuels.

+He later dropped out from Yale, during his second year and returned to Manila to pursue business ventures.
+In 2015, he established Solar Philippines Commercial Projects Holdings, Inc. (SPCC).
+The initial capital for his solar initiatives was secured using family-owned agricultural land as per his father's lead in Batangas as collateral for bank loans.
+To finance the construction of a 106-hectare solar farm, SPCC pledged its total common shares to a consortium of three banks.
+The project involved the installation of approximately 200,000 photovoltaic (PV) panels, marking his transition from an educational background in the United States to large-scale infrastructure development in the Philippines.